AJMansfield/Intelligence-Core-Public/kttu02.md

   by using that greeting language he was basically greeting everyone as a stranger all the time &mdash;
   making him a sort of permanent foreigner &mdash;
-  and the lack of 'linguistic reciprocity' in these exchanges generally lead to a general impression that he was somewhat dim-witted or perhaps childish.
+  and the lack of 'linguistic reciprocity' in these exchanges generally gave the impression that he was somewhat dim-witted or perhaps childish.

 Dammit, you _tried_.
 Your brain just wasn't built for this kind of thing.